makersacademy/takeaway-challenge/README.md

       :' // ':   \ \ ''..'--:'-.. ':
       '. '' .'    \:.....:--'.-'' .'
        ':..:'                ':..:'

  ```

 Instructions
 -------

-The build of this software is still in progress.
+This software is still in progress.
 Instructions on how to use this repository will be updated later.

 User stories
 -----